Dr. Greg A. SalazarContact • Curriculum Vitae

 - The University of North Carolina at Chapel Hill, Bachelor of Arts in Religious Studies, 2007

-Dr. Salazar is pursuing ordination in the Presbyterian Church in America (PCA).
+Dr. Salazar is licensed to preach in and pursuing ordination in the Presbyterian Church in America (PCA).
 He preaches regularly for churches in the presbytery and greater Grand Rapids area.

 Teaching and Professional History